 During times of crisis and scarcity of resources, persons with disabilities are particularly at risk of experiencing immediate life-threatening and inadequate medical treatment resulting from discrimination and biased decision-making in crisis standard of care settings.

-- Healthcare providers should base decisions on individualized assessments, without assumptions about “quality of life” related to a person’s underlying disability.
+- Base decisions on individualized assessments, without assumptions about “quality of life” related to a person’s underlying disability.
 Judgments based on quality of life are inherently subjective, prone to bias, and rely on misguided assumptions about how persons with significant disabilities can have full, meaningful lives.
-Individualized assessments must not be based on assumptions about a person’s pre-existing condition or diagnosis, or the average life expectancy for people with such a pre-existing condition (i.e. HIV/AIDS, cancer, diabetes) or diagnosis.
+Individualized assessments must not be based on assumptions about a person’s pre-existing condition or diagnosis, or the average life expectancy for people with such a pre-existing condition (e.g., HIV/AIDS, cancer, diabetes) or diagnosis.

-- Healthcare providers, like all other professionals, should be aware of the risk of making decisions and rendering medical treatment influenced by implicit bias, which operates below the surface of consciousness.
-Providers should review their treatment protocols to ensure that they safeguard against the biases of practitioners.
+- Health care providers, like other professionals, should be aware of the risk of making decisions and rendering medical treatment influenced by implicit bias, which operates below the surface of consciousness.
+Providers should review treatment protocols to ensure they safeguard against the biases of practitioners.
 And, moving forward, providers should ensure a diversity of stakeholders have an opportunity to review and provide feedback on protocols.

 COVID-19 and Preventing Racial Disparities

-- Members of racial and ethnic minority groups, and Black and Latinx individuals in particular, experience higher rates of undiagnosed and untreated chronic medical conditions and disabilities due to historic disparities in access to healthcare.
-Therefore, it is essential that members of these communities who present for COVID-19 treatment receive medical history inquiries and diagnostic testing to ensure such treatment is efficacious.
+- Members of racial and ethnic minority groups, and Black and Latinx individuals, experience higher rates of undiagnosed and untreated chronic medical conditions and disabilities due to historic disparities in access to health care.
+Therefore, it is essential that members of these communities who present for COVID-19 treatment receive medical history inquiries and diagnostic testing to ensure treatment is efficacious.
 For example, such screenings may address conditions such as HIV/AIDS, diabetes, heart disease, lung disease, and high blood pressure, all of which are chronic conditions that can lead to increased fatalities from COVID-19.

-- To ensure critical medical information related to COVID-19 is disseminated quickly, healthcare providers should use a range of communication methods to reach the broadest audience.
-This may involve partnering with formal and informal community leaders such as elected officials, religious leaders, and community service providers within a particular racial demographic.
+- To ensure critical medical information related to COVID-19 is disseminated quickly, health care providers should use a range of communication methods to reach the broadest audience.
+This may involve partnering with formal and informal community leaders, such as elected officials, religious leaders, and community service providers, within a racial demographic.
 Communication should be repeated and sustained, which will assist the effectiveness of informal means of communication, such as word-of-mouth.